 - Support from executives or upper management of both companies involved

-Supplier selection criteria for a particular product or service category should be defined by a cross-functional team of representatives from different sectors of your organization.
-In a manufacturing company, for example, members of the team typically would include representatives from purchasing, quality, engineering and production.
+Supplier selection criteria for a particular product or service category should be defined by a cross-functional team of representatives from different sectors of an organization.
+In a manufacturing company, for example, members of the team typically would include representatives from purchasing, quality, engineering, and production.
 Team members should include personnel with technical/applications knowledge of the product or service to be purchased, as well as members of the department that uses the purchased item.

 Common vendor and supplier selection criteria includes: